molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

 **Resources:**
 * Folders
 * Tables

-* Scripts
+**Plugins**
-* Files
+Plugins are specific modules within MOLGENIS that offers certain functionality.
+For example the DataExplorer.

 ## Basic setup
-When you start using MOLGENIS
+You can start performing these steps to configure MOLGENIS.

-- **Step 1: Define your own group**
+- **Step 1: Add a group**

-  So if you want to configure MOLGENIS you start to define your own group.
+  You can add groups to MOLGENIS to structure user groups and data you want to manage.
+When you a group is added you get a folder to put your resources in.

 - **Step 2: Add members**

   When you have defined your group, you can add members to the group.
 You can add new user by reading this: [user management guide](guide-user-management.md).

-- **Step 3: Assign roles to the members**
+- **Step 3: Add members to groups**

   You can now determine how does what in your group.
 There are standard roles that you can use enable members to edit, view or manage your group content.
   The available roles are:
   - **Manager**

-    Can manage members from a group and manage all resources in a group (tables, scripts and files)
+    Can manage members from a group and all resources in a group (tables, scripts and files)

   - **Editor**

-    Can manage all resources in a group (folders, tables, scripts and files)
+    Can manage all resources in a group (folders, tables)

   - **Viewer**

-    Can view all resources in a group (folders, tables, scripts and files)
+    Can view all resources in a group (folders, tables)

-When you have setup this basic configuration you can start importing data and use MOLGENIS.
+When you have setup this basic configuration you can start using MOLGENIS.
+When you want a detailed description to setup groups click [here](admin-features/guide-ref-security.md).